Welcome to Abiinooji Aki!

 Abiinooji-Aki Inc. (A.A.I.) was founded in 1992 to assist in the Lac Courte Oreilles (LCO) tribe’s efforts to combat the high rate of alcohol and drug abuse.
 In 1999, A.A.I. received its Tax Exempt status as a Charitable Organization.
 Abiinooji-Aki is located on the Lac Courte Oreilles Reservation near Hayward, WI.

-The WWCT 2018 event is scheduled for July 29th through August 2nd, 2018.
+The WWCT 2019 event is scheduled for August 4th – 8th, 2019.
 The event flyer is located under the Women and Water Coming Together page.
-For more information about this event and/or to register to attend, visit: Visit Spirit of the Water
+For more information about this event and/or to register to attend, visit: Visit Spirit of the Water Registration officially opens on April 1st, 2019.

 Abiinooji Aki Capabilities